Logan-Martin/Mini-Arcade-Machine/README.md

 ### Updates

 #### Latest Update:

+8/18/2026:
+- Attempting to fix the screen today.
+After double checking wires with the code and with a multimeter [icon that looks like sound waves/audio], they all seem to work fine.
+I did, however, miss adding Digital Pin 13 by accident.
+The screen is still just white though, no image is displaying, with some flickering.
+That tells me there's something with the Power, maybe one of the Reset pins.
+Unsure, but it doesn't seem to be.
+-

 8/17/2026:
 - Did some physical assembly, thankfully finding many terminal stacking headers to make the job of connecting pins easier.
-- [6:39pm] Encountered an issue with ButtonB not working and the screen.
+- Encountered an issue with ButtonB not working and the screen.
 ButtonA and the Joystick worked perfect.
 Turns out I can't use Digital Pins 20 and 21 for buttons on the Arduino Mega for the buttons as they are for I2C [SDA, SDL] communication.
 After rewiring the digital pins of the buttons to 30 and 32, both buttons now work.
--

 8/14/2026: